quintel/etcentral/config/pages/en/open_source.markdown

 * all **calculations and definitions**
 * all **software**

+Anyone may add new countries and technologies to the dataset, improve existing ones, create new modules for the ETM or even overhaul the programming code.
-Once approved by Quintel, such changes will become part of the Energy Transition Model and thereby become available to the whole Energy Transition Model community.
+Once approved by Quintel, such changes will become part of the Energy Transition Model and thereby be available to the whole Energy Transition Model community.

-Please contact <a href='mailto:alexander.wirtz@quintel.com'>Alexander Wirtz</a
+If you are interested, please contact <a href='mailto:dennis.schoenmakers@quintel.com'>Dennis Schoenmakers</a>.